 Last week I left you off with this picture…

 After a long and hot afternoon putting up the walls, we braced the walls with wood and took a break before installing the liner.
+You can read more about how we put up the walls by reading this post.

 If you want the quick version, skip right to the bottom to see my video of the entire pool installation process